gregwhitaker/nats-pubsub-example/README.md

     $ docker run -p 4222:4222 -p 6222:6222 -p 8222:8222 -d --name nats-main nats

 ## Examples
-The following example interactions are included in this repository.
+Examples of the following messaging interactions are available in this repository.

 ### PubSub
 NATS publish subscribe is a one-to-many communication.
 A publisher sends a message on a subject.
 Any active subscriber listening on that subject receives the message.

 The NATS pubsub model is "At-Most-Once-Delivery".
-Ff a subscriber is not listening on the subject (no subject match), or is not active when the message is sent, the message is not received.
+If a subscriber is not listening on the subject (no subject match), or is not active when the message is sent, the message is not received.

+#### Running the PubSub Client
+You can start the PubSub client using the following command:

+    $ ./gradlew :pubsub-client:run

+#### Running the PubSub Service
+You can start the PubSub service using the following command:

+    $ ./gradlew :pubsub-service:run

 More information can be found in the [NATS Documentation](https://nats.io/documentation/concepts/nats-pub-sub/).